tedsluis/genai-proxy/README.md

 This project provides an OpenAI-compatible HTTP proxy that injects a corporate subscription header with an API key and forwards requests to a configured upstream OpenAI compatible endpoint.
 It provides extensive logging and error handling and it normalizes certain request fields for the “gpt-5” family, supports Server-Sent Events (SSE) streaming passthrough, and offers detailed request/response logging with retry logic.

+Clients that can benefit from an OpenAI-compatible API include:
+- VSCode Copilot
+- Codex
+- Open WebUI
+- Open Code

 ### Architecture

 ![genai-proxy architecture](images/genai-proxy-architecture.svg)